nelsonfigueroa/nelson.cloud/content/about/index.md

 Ruby on Rails, Kubernetes, and Amazon Web Services.
 I started this blog for fun and to share my knowledge.

-I am currently focusing on my health and have left my previous role.
-However, I am open to new **remote** roles that begin in early 2024.
+I left my previous role due to health reasons, but I am happy to say I am much better now and am ready for new remote roles!

 ## Experience